Four ideas in supporting Perfectionistic Students

 • “I see that you concentrated really hard during that homework session”.

 • “Wow, you asked me that question in a really calm voice.
-You are getting fantastic at keeping calm even while you have difficult work to do”
+You are getting great at keeping calm even while you have difficult work to do”

 • “I loved your enthusiasm for working through that difficult work”